antman999/Javascript-data-structures/SinglyLinkedList/LINKEDLIST.md

 ## Why use a singly linked list?
  A - Because it allows for much faster inserts/deletions than an array.
+## When not to use a singly linked list
+ A - When you need random access that is not costly in time / Searching.

 ## Differences between a singly linked list and array
 Singly Linked List | Array